julsql/codexio/README.md

     ```
 ### Upload photo

-You can upload image with a `POST` request.
+You can upload image with a `POST` request
 The body request a form sending a file with key `file`.

    The urls are: